mbianchidev/mbianchidev/README.md

 In my spare time I [mentor](https://mb-consulting.dev/mentor) people, [help startups](https://www.mb-consulting.dev/service/mentoring-services) filling their tech gaps and [blog](content-creation/blog/blog.md) about tech and life.
 I organize(d) Kubernetes Community Days in the Netherlands, KubeTrain and contribute to Cloud Native in any way I can.

+I like to define myself as a jack of most trades, master of some.

 📫 How to reach me: [click here](https://mb-consulting.dev/all-links)

 Wanna book a meeting instead?
 Here's a secret [link](https://mb-consulting.dev/secret)! 🤫